kirubelm1/EduCore/README.md

-# EduCore - School Management System
+# EduCore - School Management System (In Development)

 A comprehensive, modern school management system built with Next.js 16, Firebase, and TypeScript.
 EduCore provides role-based dashboards for administrators, teachers, students, and parents to streamline educational workflows and communication.